Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People rarely get a filariasis infection during a short visit to one of these countries.
-You are more likely to get filariasis if you stay in a high-risk area for months or years.
+It’s rare to get an elephantiasis infection during a short visit to one of these countries.
+You’re more likely to get the condition if you stay in a high-risk area for months or years.

 Advertisement

-Filariasis is a parasitic infection with a type of roundworm.
+Elephantiasis can occur when a person has filariasis — a parasitic infection by a type of roundworm.
 Tiny worms, too small to see with the naked eye, invade your body.
 Under a microscope, the filarial worms look like threads.

 There are several types of filarial worms: